cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/7-practical_byzantine_fault_tolerance/README.md

 ![illustration 1.7.3.png](./assets/1.7.3.png)

 The Network Time Protocol is one of the oldest distributed networking protocols still in operation, operating without interruption since the early 80s.
 It works as a hierarchy of clocks.
 The higher in the hierarchy, the more precise are the clocks.
 At the highest level there are literal atomic clocks.
-Then comes primary time servers, connected to atomic clocks, then other servers, etc.. down to your own devices.
+Then comes primary time servers, connected to atomic clocks, then other servers, etc., down to your own devices.
 Each layer will periodically synchronize their clocks with the layer above and is equipped with a local clock that keeps track of time otherwise.
 In your computer or mobile device, that's the little quartz.
 Such manufactured quartz clocks in common retail devices are good enough to only drift by a few milliseconds each day, so they only need a little nudge once in a while.
 Servers from the layers above are equipped with more accurate clocks that drift less yet still synchronize from time to time with their above layer.
 And so forth up until the atomic clocks that are considered the most precise source of time we have.

 Now that we understand clock synchronization, let’s go back and look at the fundamental role of synchrony in system designs, especially distributed systems.
 While synchronous systems are usually easier to reason about since they come with stronger assumptions and guarantees – for example, on the time it takes for a node to reply – they often fall short when it comes to reflecting the actual reality of our world.
 In the real world, systems are not perfect and suffer from faults and delays.
 Thus, protocols that require strong synchrony between nodes are usually not fit for use in practice.